 An ADD coach (CameronGott.com), Cam works with professionals who want to match action with intention and take their game to the next level.
 Besides coaching adults with ADD, Cam mentors ADD coaches-in-training.
 He is the co-creator of the popular podcast, Translating ADHD.
 He is the author of the Global Creative blog. (which addresses a wide range of of ADD work topics) and with Casey Moore, of the e-book, Curious Accountability: Three Coaching Conversations for Better Client Results.

 Cam was the senior trainer of our introductory course Coaching Essentials, for more than a decade.
-He is the supervising trainer with Denslow of two other foundation courses, Life & ADHD Coaching and Coach Integration.
-He is the supervising trainer for the advanced course: Coaching the ADHD Client (from Awareness to Completion and for most of the CAT advanced mentor coaching courses.
+With Denslow, he taught the other foundation courses for almost 20 years.
+He is the supervising trainer for the advanced course, Coaching the ADHD Client (from Awareness to Completion; for the monthly advanced seminar-lab course, Fostering Mindful Change; and for several of the advanced mentor-lab courses.

 Elizabeth Brink, ACC, CNC helps neurodivergent people cultivate self-trust to design a life that works for them and embrace their uniquely beautiful way of moving through the world.
 Her integrated approach is focused on self-acceptance and body-based awareness.
 She focuses on chronic stress, trauma, body-based/somatic practices, and self-partnership within the framework of neurodivergent coaching.
 She named her business Thriving Sister Coaching.